Business Intelligence Basics

 Let’s take an example of the kind of information that we would bring to a user that provides value to them in context.
 That would be something like shipment volume.
-So we know, for example, when a customer calls us, that we’re gonna want to take a look at creating a new shipment for me.
-‘Cause that’s why they’re calling – or we’re gonna be tracking a shipment for ’em.
+So we know, for example, when a customer calls us, that we’re going to want to take a look at creating a new shipment.
+Because that’s why they’re calling.
+That or we’re going to be tracking a shipment for them.
 Those are the most common reasons that the customer’s gonna call us.

 But while we’re doing that, we’re going to want to take the opportunity to show shipment volume.
-We may want to warn the broker, or the person taking the call with the company.
+We may want to warn the broker or the person taking the call with the company.
 We tell them that this customer moves a significant volume with us during February.
 But this year, they’re not.
-So, that way, we can ask the customer at that time, hey, what’s going on?
-You know, is there something I can do to earn more business from you?
+So, that way, we can ask the customer at that time, “hey, what’s going on?
+Is there something I can do to earn more business from you?”

 Information like that or questions like that are all things that we can do in real time.
-We do this by seeing the trend that’s by Tai or our analytics reporting presents right back to the user in context.
+We do this by seeing the trend that Tai or our analytics reporting present right back to the user in context.
 But then also, we want to take a little bit more into account than only their average monthly volume.
 Because we have seasonality that’s super important in this business.